MANAGEMENT DISCUSSION & ANALYSIS REPORT

-Companies Act 2013 isavailable on the website of the Company.
+The Policy of the Company on Director's appointment and remuneration includingcriteria as to qualifications positive attributes independence of a Director and othermatters as required under Section 178 sub-section 3 of the Companies Act 2013 isavailable on the website of the Company www.shreepushkar.com.
 We affirm that theremuneration paid to the Directors is as per the terms laid out in the nomination andremuneration policy of the Company.

 d) Board Evaluation:

-The performance evaluation framework is in place and has been circulated to all thedirectors to seek their response on the evaluation of the entire Board and independentdirectors.
+The performance evaluation framework is in place and has been circulated to all thedirectors to seek their response on the evaluation of the entire Board and IndependentDirectors.
 The NRC Committee has carried out evaluation of director's performance.
 Thecriteria of evaluation is exercise of responsibilities in a bona fide manner in theinterest of the Company striving to attend meetings of the Board of Directors/ Committeesof which he/she is a member/ general meetings participating constructively and activelyin the meetings.

-All related party transactions that are entered into during the financial year were onan arm's length basis and in the ordinary course of business.
+All related party transactions that are entered into during the financial year were onan arm's length basis and were in the ordinary course of business.
 There are no othermaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons which may have a potentialconflict with the interest of the Company at large.

 f) Risk Management Policy:

-During the year Management of the Company evaluated the existing Risk ManagementPolicy of the Company to make it more focused in identifying and prioritizing the risks role ofvarious executives in monitoring & mitigation of risk and reporting process.
+During the year Management of the Company have evaluated the existing Risk Managementof the Company to make it more focused in identifying and prioritizing the risks role ofvarious executives in monitoring & mitigation of risk and reporting process.
 Its aimis to enhance shareholders value and provide an optimum risk-reward tradeoff.

 The Management evaluated various risks and that there is no element of risk identifiedthat may threaten the existence of the Company.